vladdou/ms4-of-stories-shop/README.md

 ## Credits

 ### Code
+- The base of this project was made following Code Institutes Boutique Ado mini project and customized to fit this sites purpose.

-How to build a blog application with Django is from [Djangocentral]( https://djangocentral.com/building-a-blog-application-with-django/) and [Codemy.com](https://www.youtube.com/watch?v=B40bteAMM_M)
+- How to build a blog application with Django is from [Djangocentral]( https://djangocentral.com/building-a-blog-application-with-django/) and [Codemy.com](https://www.youtube.com/watch?v=B40bteAMM_M)

-How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)
+- How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)

-How to get a footer to stick to the bottom of the page is from [CSS-tricks](https://css-tricks.com/couple-takes-sticky-footer/)
+- How to get a footer to stick to the bottom of the page is from [CSS-tricks](https://css-tricks.com/couple-takes-sticky-footer/)

 ### Content
- Blog post text about mud cloth fabrics is from [here](https://en.wikipedia.org/wiki/B%C3%B2g%C3%B2lanfini)
+- Blog post text about mud cloth fabrics is from [here](https://en.wikipedia.org/wiki/B%C3%B2g%C3%B2lanfini)

- Blog post text about baskets is from [here](https://www.hadithikenya.com/fineweave-sisal-baskets)
+- Blog post text about baskets is from [here](https://www.hadithikenya.com/fineweave-sisal-baskets)

 ### Media

-  All images taken by me
+- All images taken by me

-  Logo is made by the illustrator [Oelwein](https://oelwein-studio.com/) for the brand Of Stories
+- Logo is made by the illustrator [Oelwein](https://oelwein-studio.com/) for the brand Of Stories

 ---